stldo/ec2-node-nginx/README.md

 Update ports and global npm packages and clean unused packages.

-### bin/load {applicationName}
+### bin/load {applicationName} {sslCertificate}

 Loads a new application into the EBS volume, with a basic deployment system.
+A custom SSL certificate name can be set or `default` can be used for the system certificate.
+Custom SSL certificates must be copied to `/mnt/node/ssl/{sslCertificate}.key` and `/mnt/node/ssl/{sslCertificate}.crt` files.

+### bin/ssl

+Update the system SSL certificate.

 ## Requirements

 - t2.micro instance
 - A formatted EBS volume
 - FreeBSD 10.3+ AMI

+## TODO

+- Add server_name to nginx-include[-ssl].conf files; allow only one include without it
+- Custom proxy ports
+- HTTP/2 support

 ## License